ePages-de/epages-devportal/beyond-essence/content/index.md

 With `beyond-essence` we aim to introduce texts that are understandable by anyone, anywhere, regardless of their cultural background, or language.

 Clear, accurate, and concise text makes interfaces more usable, and build trust.
-We've composed some basic text standards that guides you through this.
+We've composed some basic text standards that guide you through this.

 * [Language and Tone](/beyond-essence/content/language-tone/)
 * [Spelling and Punctuation](/beyond-essence/content/spelling-punctuation/)